She is a 25-Year-Old Environmentalist. Now She is Running for Congress.

 In this election cycle, voters have shown that they are willing to listen to and follow unconventional candidates: people with grand ideas.
 Citizens are looking for change, and more people are stepping up.

 Maybe Erin will march up the steps in Washington before her 26th birthday.
-And even if she doesn’t, she has cracked the stodgy image of politician and shown other talented people that it can be done.
+And even if she doesn’t, she has cracked the stodgy image of politicians and shown other talented people that it can be done.
 And that’s a big victory right there.

 Check out more of Story of Stuff!